Multivariate Trend Filtering for Lattice Data: Optimization algorithms

 \subsection{Specialized ADMM algorithms}

-Motivated by the popularity of operating splitting methods in machine learning over the last decade, and specifically by their success in application to trend filtering and TV denoising problems (for example, see \citet{ramdas2016fast, wang2016trend, barbero2014modular, tansey2015fast}), we investigate application of similar methods to Kronecker trend filtering.
-We study a proximal Dykstra algorithm, Douglas-Rachford splitting, and a family of specialized ADMM algorithms.
-For brevity, the details on the former two are deferred to the appendix.
+Motivated by the popularity of operating splitting methods in machine learning over the last decade, and specifically by their success in application to trend filtering and TV denoising problems (for example, see \citet{ramdas2016fast, wang2016trend, barbero2018modular}), we consider the application of similar methods to Kronecker trend filtering.
+We consider a proximal Dykstra algorithm, Douglas-Rachford splitting, and a family of specialized ADMM algorithms.
+For brevity, the details on the former two are deferred to Appendix \ref{app:more_opt}.

 Our specialized ADMM approach is inspired by that of \citet{ramdas2016fast}, for univariate trend filtering.
 To reformulate \eqref{eq:ktf} into ``ADMM form'', where the criterion decomposes as a sum of functions of separate optimization variables, we must introduce auxiliary variables.
 To do so, we rely on the following observation that decomposes the KTF penalty operator into the product of a block-diagonal matrix and a lower-order KTF penalty operator.